songroger/songroger.github.io/_posts/2016-10-20-what-i-learned-about-product-design-this-year.markdown

 categories: self words
 cover: "https://ocpk3ohd2.qnssl.com/uploads/image/file/5f/6e/5f6e68393d76505bd99e77cd8f0a9176.jpg"
 tail: <a href="https://24ways.org/2015/what-i-learned-about-product-design-this-year/" class="post-tags">[From 24ways.org]</a>
+description: This article is from Meagan Fisher.
+She is passionate about owls, coffee, and web design.
+In her ongoing mission to make the web a better place, she’s partnered with some of the best designers in the industry, such as SimpleBits, Happy Cog, and Crush + Lovely.
+When she’s not creating interfaces, she’s speaking, tweeting, writing on Owltastic, or posting coffee art photography to Art in my Coffee.
 ---
 ---
 PRODUCT DESIGN IS VERY DIFFERENT FROM MARKETING DESIGN